ritazhai/Breast-Cancer-Detection/README.md

 2. How would a physician use your product?
 3. There is a non-zero cost in time and money to collect each feature about a given cell.
 How would you go about determining the most cost-effective method of detecting malignancy?

+The uploaded data file is processed for increasing the complexity of the data cleaning.
+You can directly use the original data(link below).
+This project is a very basic data science project.
+Good for the starter to play with.
+Suggestion: do some other data cleaning work; try logistic regression; fine-tune the model....

 The description of the data is here: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Original) and the dataset is available here: https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.data